mkfeuhrer/janus/README.md

   <img alt="janus" title="Janus" src="https://raw.githubusercontent.com/mkfeuhrer/janus/master/images/janus.png" width="550"> </img>
 </p>

 One stop solution for your mac.
-Setup all your dev requirements in one go
+Setup all your dev requirements in one go.

+This is inspired from [thoughtbot/laptop](https://github.com/thoughtbot/laptop).
+I have customized it to my use with some additional stuff.

 ## Installation